 What Is Jojoba Oil?

-"Jojoba oil is a natural oil produced from the seed of the…chinensis plant, a drought-resistant shrub native to southern Arizona, California, and Mexico," explains Chang.
-(Oh, and FYI, since we know you're wondering, it's pronounced ho-ho-ba.)
-While its prominence in beauty products is a relatively recent phenomena, it's been used for centuries; Native Americans used it as far back as the 1400s for its wound healing properties (more on those in a minute).
+"Jojoba oil is a natural oil produced from the seed of the Chinensis plant, a drought-resistant shrub native to southern Arizona, California, and Mexico," explains Chang.
+(Oh, and FYI it's pronounced ho-ho-ba), While its prominence in beauty products is a relatively recent phenomenon, it's been used for centuries; Native Americans used it as far back as the 1400s for its wound-healing properties (more on those in a minute).
 Here's where things got a little confusing, though—jojoba oil isn't technically an oil.
 (Say what?)
 It's actually a wax ester that, from a chemistry perspective, has a different makeup than other oils.
-While everyone calls it an oil—and we'll continue to do so just to keep things simple—that fact that it's a wax ester is a large part of what makes it so unique.
-Wax esters are a main component in human sebum, which means that, "jojoba oil mimics natural sebum, conditioning, and sealing moisture in the skin, without clogging pores or exacerbating acne," says Chang.
-Translation: Jojoba oil is as close to your skin's natural oil as you can get.
+While everyone calls it an oil—and we'll continue to do so to keep things simple—the fact that it's a wax ester is a large part of what makes it so unique.
+Wax esters are the main component in human sebum, which means that "jojoba oil mimics natural sebum, conditioning, and sealing moisture in the skin, without clogging pores or exacerbating acne," says Chang.
+Translation: Jojoba oil is as close to your skin's natural oil as possible.
 This is also why it can help balance out oil production and feels so lightweight and non-greasy.

-The other upshot of this oil not being an actual oil?
+The other upside of this oil not being an actual oil?
 "It's more stable and has a longer shelf-life than most oils," points out Nussbaum.
-Couple that with the fact that it plays so nicely with most other ingredients, and it's no surprise that it can be found in a wide array of skincare, hair care, and makeup products.
-Even the jojoba beads that are a popular (and much more environmentally-friendly alternative to synthetic micro beads) found in exfoliators are derived from, you guessed it, jojoba oil.
+Couple that with the fact that it plays so nicely with most other ingredients, and it's no surprise that it can be found in a wide array of skincare, haircare, and makeup products.
+Even the jojoba beads that are a popular (and much more environmentally-friendly alternative to synthetic microbeads) found in exfoliators are derived from, you guessed it, jojoba oil.

 Benefits of Jojoba Oil for Skin

-No matter in what form or formula it comes in, the long list of benefits it delivers remains the same.
+No matter in what form or formula jojoba oil comes in, the long list of benefits it delivers remains the same.

-- Has anti-inflammatory properties that help soothe skin: Dealing with eczema, rosacea, or a generally sensitive complexion?
-Jojoba oil is saving grace for reducing redness and keeping skin calm and comfortable, says Nussbaum.
+Dealing with eczema, rosacea, or a generally sensitive complexion?
+Jojoba oil is a saving grace for reducing redness and keeping skin calm and comfortable, says Nussbaum.
 Along with the vitamin E found in the oil, it's also a good source of B-complex vitamins, she adds.
-These vitamins, along with the anti-inflammatory effects, make it useful for wound healing, which is why Native Americans originally started using it all those years ago.
+These vitamins, along with the anti-inflammatory effects, make them useful for wound healing, which is why Native Americans originally started using jojoba oil all those years ago.

 For acne-prone skin, jojoba oil takes the cake.
 First and foremost, it's non-comedogenic and won't clog pores, an imperative quality to search for if you have oily skin but still want to use an oil.
-Two, you're reaping all those anti-inflammatory benefits (as well as possible antibacterial properties, though more research need to be done), both of which can help knock out breakouts.
+Two, you're reaping all those anti-inflammatory benefits (as well as possible antibacterial properties, though more research needs to be done), both of which can help knock out breakouts.
 And finally, there's the fact that it can balance out your skin's natural oil production.
-"Since an over production of sebum can often cause breakouts, using jojoba oil has been shown to ease acne," explains Nussbaum.
+"Since an over-production of sebum can often cause breakouts, using jojoba oil has been shown to ease acne," explains Nussbaum.
 Though it is an acne-friendly oil, it's important to note prescriptions or over-the-counter treatments may also be required to throughly treat your acne.